MARTIMM/SessionManager/doc/session-manager.md

       * [ ] **root**/Icons
       * [ ] Copy pictures to the proper directory and modify its path
       * [ ] Cleanup unused images

+  * [x] Rename `dispatch-config.yaml` to `session-manager.yaml`
+  * [ ] Add entries in the mime database to tag an icon on the files belonging to the session manager system. (linux based?).
+  * [ ] Create a desktop file to start the session manager. (linux based?).
+  * [ ] Load all config files as before but save them into separate config files.
+These files will also be loaded when available after the users config files are loaded.
+This makes it possible for the user to still change the configuration by hand for the time being.

 * Variables
   * [ ] Storage in **root**/variables.yaml